SwiftUI VStack, HStack, and ZStack Explained Clearly

 6. Common Mistakes

-Problem: This code uses a vertical stack for content that should appear in one horizontal row, so the interface does not match the intended design.
+Problem: The layout appears in the wrong direction, so the interface does not match the intended design.

 VStack {